The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Results

 The right panel of Fig. \ref{fig:RhlMstel_MetMstel} shows the median of the total metallicity [Z] for each galaxy, as a function of their stellar mass within $R_h$.
 The Auriga low-mass galaxies follow a mass-metallicity relation as expected, where higher mass galaxies are more metal rich \citep[see also][]{Grand2024}.
-Comparing with observational results taken from \cite{Urbaneja2023} and \cite{Sextl2023} for a sample of isolated galaxies, we find that the obtained metallicities are in good agreement with the observed values.
-Despite the good agreement, we note that the Auriga galaxies, although they lie within the observed scatter, seem to be a bit over-enriched for a given stellar mass when comparing with the observed [Z] from \cite{Gallazzi2005}.
+Since this is the first time this simulation set is analysed, we compare these values with observations to assess how well it reproduces the data.
+Using observational results from \cite{Urbaneja2023} and \cite{Sextl2023} for a sample of isolated galaxies, we find that the obtained metallicities are generally consistent with the observed values, as they mostly fall within the observational scatter (especially the less massive simulated galaxies).
+Despite the good agreement, we note that the Auriga galaxies seem to be a bit over-enriched for a given stellar mass when comparing with the observed [Z] from \cite{Gallazzi2005} computed for a sample of $44254$ galaxies taken from SDSS.
 The [Z] offset between \cite{Sextl2023} and \cite{Gallazzi2005} studies may be due to the different spectral libraries used in those works to analyse their data. \cite{Gallazzi2005} used synthesis models based on the STELIB library, while \cite{Sextl2023} adopted the MILES stellar spectral library.